Helen Burns Sharp for ATM

 Ms. Allen reported that a permanent fix (grading, paving) was estimated to cost about $400,000.
 She seemed to presume a role for the CDRC in making the improvement.

-ATM suggested that the CDRC explore the concept of cost-sharing with Mr. Desai, since his nearby properties would benefit from the long-term fix.
+ATM suggested that the CDRC at least explore the concept of cost-sharing with the developer since their nearby properties would benefit from the long-term fix.
 He indicated he might be willing to go 50-50, provided he could also share in the revenues from the lot.

 The Board voted unanimously to move for the “full fix."
-No one brought up the topic of negotiating with Mr. Desai to cost-share both the construction costs and the revenues.
+No one brought up the topic of negotiating with the developer to cost-share both the construction costs and the revenues.

 On August 13, 2018, the CDRC passed a resolution authorizing the President to negotiate a design-build contract for a total amount not to exceed $480,000.